 Is there anything more satisfying than biting something chewy or crunchy when you are hungry?

-I often realize that I crave a certain texture much more than a precise food!
+I often realize that I crave a certain texture much more than determined foods!

 No mushy patties in thefairykale’s kitchen, it’s a promise!

-You can make a big batch like I did and then keep them in the fridge to add proteins to your sandwich, dinner bowl or lunch box.
+You can make a big batch as I did and then keep them in the fridge to add proteins to your sandwich, dinner bowl, or lunch box.
 You can easily change the type of veggies, use millet instead of quinoa or beans instead of lentils, zucchini instead of spinach.
-The combinations are endless and this is a very tolerant recipe; you can really play with it and adapt it to what you have on hand, the result will be always excellent.
-The secret weapons here to get the nice chewy consistency are chickpeas flour and corn starch.
+The combinations are endless, and this is a very tolerant recipe; you can really play with it and adapt it to what you have on hand, the result will always be excellent.
+My secret weapons to get that nice chewy consistency are chickpeas flour and corn starch.

 The procedure is super easy, just mix everything in a bowl until you reach a firm consistency.